Level Up with ML Vulnerability Identification: Leveraging Domain Constraints in Feature Space for Robust Android Malware Detection: Interpreting Domain Constraints in the Feature Space

 \subsection{Domain Constraints in the Feature Space}

-Here we introduce our new feature-space interpretation for the following four aspects of domain constraints. \\
+Extracting \emph{all} feature dependencies is not only time-consuming and difficult~\cite{b52} but also unnecessary because this could result in misleading dependencies (i.e., spurious correlations~\cite{quiring2022and}) that have an adverse impact on robustness.
+Thus, we need to identify the \textit{meaningful} feature dependencies, which can sufficiently guarantee the domain constraints in the feature space.
+To find out which types of feature dependencies are meaningful, we rely on predefined definitions of domain constraints that have already been formalized within the problem space~\cite{b17}.
+Specifically, here we introduce our new feature-space interpretation for the four aspects of domain constraints defined in the problem space. \\

-\textbf{(a) Available transformations.} \textit{Feature-space available transformations are all adversarial perturbations $\Delta = \{\delta_1, \delta_2, ..., \delta_n\}$ that ensures $x' = x + \delta_i$ corresponds to \textbf{at least one} problem-space realizable adversarial example $z'$.}
+\textbf{(a) Available perturbations} \textit{refer to all adversarial perturbations $\Delta = \{\delta_1, \delta_2, ..., \delta_n\}$ in the feature space that ensures $x' = x + \delta_i$ meets domain constraints.
+Using these perturbations makes $x'$ corresponds to \textbf{at least one} problem-space realizable AE $z'$.}\\

-Generally, an Android app contains different units (e.g., statements, functions, and classes) that provide various semantics/functionalities.
-The presence of a specific feature in the feature vector depends on the existence of the corresponding unit in the app.
-Moreover, the dependencies between multiple units also indicate the semantics because multiple units (e.g., \textit{$sendSMS$} API and \textit{$SEND\_SMS$} permission) may appear together to offer a certain functionality (e.g., sending messages in Android apps).
+Generally, an Android app contains different units (e.g., statements, functions, classes, and metadata) that provide various functionalities.
+As shown in Figure~\ref{fig:problem_feature_space_dependencies}, the presence of a specific feature in the feature vector depends on the existence of the corresponding unit in the app.
+Moreover, the dependencies between multiple units (e.g., \texttt{SmsManager} API and \texttt{SEND\_SMS} permission) also indicate that they offer a particular functionality (e.g., sending messages in Android apps).
+In the problem space, practical transformations are the ones that consider these sorts of dependencies during app modification.
+For instance, in the code transplantation technique used to manipulate Android apps~\cite{b1,b17,b30,b48}, an organ (i.e., a problem-space transformation) is extracted from a donor based on the code dependencies because an organ must include all codes associated with a certain functionality~\cite{b85}.
+In the problem space, the dependencies between units can be clarified by the \textit{System Dependency Graph}~\cite{b85}; however, these dependencies can be extracted from samples in the feature space.
 Therefore, we argue that using feature dependencies is sufficient for interpreting the domain constraints in the feature space.
-Note that we cannot verify whether or not a sample $z'$ that corresponds to a feature-space realizable adversarial example $x'$ is realizable (in the problem space) because $\psi$ is neither invertible nor differentiable~\cite{b17}.
-Therefore, we choose to empirically verify it (cf. Section~\ref{sec:val}). \\
+Specifically, according to the domain constraints defined in the problem space (i.e., preserved-semantic, robustness-to-preprocessing, and plausibility constraints), we introduce the following two sets of dependencies over the feature values in the feature space in (b) and (c).\\